-Individual insurance producers are not expected to file a report on their own.
+Individual insurance producers are not expected to file a report on their own without involvement from their insurance carrier.
 However, they are important to the reporting process because they are likely to provide important information that a carrier will need to complete a report.
 Agents and brokers who do not follow a carrier's anti-money laundering program will prevent insurers from satisfying the company's reporting requirement.